-For a seasoned web developer, adding support for website push notifications to your site via a push notification provider is a piece of cake.
+For a seasoned web developer, adding support for web push notifications to your site via a push notification provider is a piece of cake.
 You simply:

 However, according to most stats, only about 0.25% of world’s population are developers – so we don’t blame you if you needed some help getting set up.

-However, even still – we see more and more website owners these days cutting corners and deciding to use a push notification provider that lets them skip steps #2 and #3 and instead opt for a “quick installation” by enabling a “pop up” version of the push notification opt-in like the example below.
+However, even still – we see more and more website owners these days cutting corners and deciding to use a push notification provider that lets them skip step #2 instead opt for a “quick installation” by enabling a “pop up” version of the push notification opt-in like the example below.

 Well, we’re here to tell you that while you may think this is harmless, it’s not.
 In fact, it’s quite the opposite.
 It’s a recipe for disaster.